Diabetes Chronic Condition Management

 It can be hypothesized that Anthem will be dealing with a more significant number of patients requiring chronic condition care in the following years, and identifying the issues that already exist and addressing them using evidence-based practices can help the insurer prevent adverse consequences of such changes.
 This data review project determined that Anthem’s readmission rates within 30 days are 23.2% higher than established by a national organization.

-Additionally, the self-reported quality of life and socioeconomic assessment provide an understanding of the issues that may contribute to the problem.
+Additionally, the self-reported quality of life and socioeconomic assessment provides an understanding of the issues that may contribute to the problem.
 The evidence-based practices reviewed in this project suggest dedicating more time towards two innovational strategies – telemedicine for educating patients and mHealth for monitoring vital health-related indicators.
 The assessment of the balanced scorecard developed for Anthem suggests that this approach will help enhance performance in all four domains and improve the bottom line of the company.

 Data Review Project Report

 This report is written for the executive team at Anthem to notify them of the current issues that affect the insurer’s revenue in the field of chronic disease management.
-The critical issue examined in this data review project is the increasing number of people affected by chronic diseases in the US, which accounts for a large portion of costs and with the current population trends, this problem addressing this problem will be more difficult in the future.
+The critical issue examined in this data review project is the increasing number of people affected by chronic diseases in the US, which accounts for a large portion of costs, and with the current population trends, this problem addressing this problem will be more difficult in the future.
 Poor management practices and lack of support for self-management contribute to a large number of readmissions that exceed 80% with a benchmark of 56,8% and comorbidities as a result of diabetes progression (AHQR, n.d.).

 Review of the Literature